 In contrast to FFS, juvenile survival has been relatively good at Laysan Island for most cohorts (Figure I.C.2).
-An exception was 15% survival of the 2000 cohort from weaning to two years of age.
-Much of the mortality is believed to have occurred during the first year and was likely related to prey availability.
-With the exception of the weak 2000 cohort, the age structure at Laysan Island appears to have relatively favorable proportions of juvenile and young adult animals.
+Exceptions include 15% survival of the 2000 cohort from weaning to two years of age, and record low survival of 1-3 yr old seals during 2006.
+Much of this mortality is believed to have been related to food limitation.
 Age-specific birth rates at Laysan Island are also more favorable compared to FFS.
 The underlying cause for the lack of recovery of this island population is not understood.